h2non/jshashes/README.md

 ## License

-jsHashes is released under New BSD license <http://www.opensource.org/licenses/BSD-3-Clause>.
+jsHashes is released under New BSD license.
+See LICENSE file.
-See LICENSE.txt

 ## Issues